Basing View, Basingstoke

 Basing View is one of the best connected and affordable business destinations within the South East.
-Located less than five minutes walk from Basingstoke train station which direct links to London in 45 minutes.
-Heathrow is under an hour away and Reading 15 minutes.
-There are opportunities for improvements to train capacity and the rail service on the Wessex Route:
+Basingstoke’s central business district is located less than five minutes’ walk from Basingstoke train station with direct links to London in 45 minutes, Reading in 15 minutes and London Heathrow in under an hour.

 Approximately half of Basing View falls within a multi-site Enterprise Zone called ‘EZ³ – The London and South Innovation Valley’ which will have a combined government backed investment of £229m across three sites totalling 40 hectares.

 The status means eligible businesses, either locating to or expanding in the zone, can obtain business rate relief of up to £275,000 within their first 5 years of occupation.
 Over a 25 year period EZ³ will become one of the most connected enterprise zones to the UK’s key transport and commercial hubs, with a strong digital technology focus.